Dimonjik777/Learn_JS/README.md

 # Learn_JS
-I'm learning JS and demonstrating what I've learned with mini-projects in this repository
+I'm learning JS and demonstrating what I've learned with mini-projects